cloudflare/cloudflare-docs/content/notifications/get-started/configure-webhooks.md

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
 2. Go to **Notifications** > **Destinations**.
-3. In the **Webhooks** card, select **Edit** on the webhook you want to edit.
+3. In the **Webhooks** card, select **Edit** on the webhook that you want to edit.
 4. Update the webhook's name and select **Save**.

-{{<Aside type="note" header="Note">}}
-You can also delete a webhook after selecting **Edit**.
-However, it is faster to select **Delete** in the list of webhooks displayed in the **Destinations** card.
+You can delete a webhook after selecting **Edit** or by selecting **Delete** in the list of webhooks displayed in the **Destinations** card.
-{{</Aside>}}

 ## Generic webhooks

-If you use a service that is not covered by Cloudflare's currently available webhooks, you can configure your own.
-Follow the steps above to configure webhooks, and enter a valid webhook URL.
+If you use a service that is not covered by Cloudflare's currently available webhooks, you can [configure your own](#configure-webhooks), and enter a valid webhook URL.

 It is always recommended to use a secret for generic webhooks.
 Cloudflare will send your secret in the `cf-webhook-auth` header of every request made.
 If this header is not present, or is not your specified value, you should reject the webhook.

-After selecting **Save and Test**, your webhook should now be configured as a destination you can use to attach to policies.
+After selecting **Save and Test**, your webhook should now be configured as a destination that you can use to attach to policies.

 When Cloudflare sends you a webhook, it will have the following schema: